A New Estimate of the Cutoff Value in the Bak-Sneppen Model: Introduction

 Observe that if the fitness of the weakest node $x_j$ decreases in a mutation, then the new weakest is one of $x_j$, $x_{j-1}$ or $x_{j+1}$.
 In any case $x_j$ will mutate on the next time step.
 Thus there is an ``upward pressure'' counteracted by the fact that strong nodes are always at risk of being neighbors to the weakest.
 Indeed, it was shown in~\cite{meester} that the mean of the (time) limiting distribution of fitnesses is bounded away from 1, as the population size $N \to \infty$ (see~\cite{veermanprieto} for a survey of related results).

-After an initial period during which overall fitness increases, the model reaches an equilibrium state with the vast majority of the values above a certain \textit{cutoff value}.
+After an initial period during which the overall fitness increases, the model reaches a stationay state with the vast majority of the values above a certain \textit{cutoff value}.
 Computer simulations suggest that, for each $N$, the (time) limiting distribution of fitnesses is uniform on $[x_{N}^*, 1]$ for some cutoff $x_{N}^*$ depending on $N$.
 Moreover, it appears that as $N \to \infty$, the sequence of cutoff values $x_{N}^*$ approaches a limiting value close to 2/3.
 This cutoff value $x^*$ has been experimentally estimated as $0.66702 \pm 0.00008$~\cite{grassberger}, $0.66702 \pm 0.00003$~\cite{pac}, and $0.6672 \pm 0.0002$~\cite{garcia}.
 It was shown in~\cite{meester2} that, under certain assumptions, the cutoff is strictly less than $0.75$.

-We found that on the order of $N^3$ time steps are required to reach the equilibrium (see Figure \ref{timing} and Table \ref{cvm}).
-Since at each timestep the weakest node must be found (which takes $O(N)$ time), the overall naive runtime is $O(N^4)$.Thus it is computationally extremely intensive to estimate the cutoff using naive iteration of the model.
+We found that on the order of $N^3$ time steps are required to reach the stationary state (see Figure \ref{timing} and Table \ref{cvm}).
+Since at each timestep the weakest node must be found (which naively takes $O(N)$ time), the overall naive runtime is $O(N^4)$.
+Thus it is computationally intensive to estimate the cutoff using naive iteration of the model.
 Because the model doesn't lend itself to parallelization, it is difficult to find a quicker way to run reliable simulations.
-By making use of certain characteristics of the dynamics of the model (see next section), we nonetheless reduced the runtime for $2\cdot N^3$ time steps to a little over $O(N^3)$.
-Using this method, we performed the largest simulation to date, namely $2\cdot N^3$ time steps for $N = 25600$.
-In comparison, Garcia et al.~\cite{garcia} simulated $N = 8000$ and did only $O(N^2)$ time steps.
+Indeed, prior literature has focused on finding models which are less intensive to simulate and give the same exponents and cutoff.
+In particular, \cite{grassberger} and \cite{pac} study the ``BS branching process'' in which the system is initialized with conditions close to the stationary state, and statistical properties of the avalanches are measured.
+These properties, together with an assumption about the scaling behavior of the avalanches, allow for an estimation of the cutoff.
+In the interest of supporting these results, we have made use of certain characteristics of the ``rank dynamics'' of the model to efficiently perform a direct simulation, making no assumptions about the scaling behavior.
+Our simulations of the model are the largest to date: namely $2\cdot N^3$ time steps for $N = 25600$.
+In comparison, Garcia et al.~\cite{garcia} simulated $N = 8000$ for only $O(N^2)$ time steps.